Links on SoundGuys may earn us a commission. Learn more.

 Can you get over-the-counter hearing aids with a fitting?

-Once the FDA passes legislation to permit over-the-counter (OTC) hearing aids, you’ll most likely be able to buy affordable hearing aids online or at a drugstore.
-This will be a great solution for those whose health insurance doesn’t cover hearing loss and who can’t afford full-service hearing aids.
-OTC hearing aids will include a self-fitting option.
+The FDA recently passed legislation to permit over-the-counter (OTC) hearing aids.
+Starting on October 15, 2022, you can buy affordable hearing aids online or at a drugstore.
+This is a good solution for those whose health insurance doesn’t cover hearing loss and who can’t afford full-service hearing aids.
+OTC hearing aids, like the Jabra Enhance Plus, will include a self-fitting option.